Gradient-Free Aeroacoustic Shape Optimization Using Large Eddy Simulation: Introduction

-In this study, we introduce an aeroacoustic shape optimization framework based on the FR approach and the gradient-free MADS optimization algorithm for LES.
-Building upon our prior work \cite{hamedi2023near}, which assessed this framework for two-dimensional problems at low Reynolds numbers, we extend its application to three-dimensions.
+In this study, we present an aeroacoustic shape optimization framework based on the FR approach and the gradient-free MADS optimization algorithm for LES.
+Building upon our prior work \cite{hamedi2024near}, which assessed this framework for two-dimensional problems at low Reynolds numbers, we extend its application to three-dimensions.
 To the best of our knowledge, no other studies have integrated the gradient-free MADS optimization with a high-order LES solver.
-One significant limitation of the MADS algorithm is its computational cost, which scales with the number of design parameters, necessitating a corresponding number of CFD simulations in each optimization iteration.
-However, our proposed optimization framework is implemented in parallel, enabling all CFD simulations to run concurrently during each iteration, rendering the computational cost of this framework independent of the number of design parameters, provided sufficient computing resources are available.
+One significant limitation of this framework is its runtime since a high-order LES is performed for each objective function evaluation.
+The runtime of the optimization problem scales with the number of design parameters, requiring a corresponding number of CFD simulations in each optimization iteration.
+However, we addressed this challenge by implementing the optimization framework in parallel.
+This enables concurrent evaluation of candidate designs within each optimization iteration, effectively reducing the runtime of each iteration to that of a single CFD simulation and independent of the number of design parameters, provided sufficient computing resources are available.
+Additionally, each CFD simulation is performed in parallel on state-of-the-art clusters using Graphical Processing Units (GPUs), highlighting the two-layer parallelism of the proposed optimization algorithm.

 This paper is outlined as follows.
 The methodology is given in Section \ref{sec:Methodology}.
 Then, shape of a three-dimensional open cavity is optimized to reduce noise in Section \ref{sec:DeepCavity}, followed by three-dimensional tandem cylinders in Section \ref{sec:TandemCylinders}, and, airfoil shape optimization for noise reduction is performed in Section \ref{sec:NACA}.
 Finally, the conclusions and recommendations for future work are given in Section \ref{sec:Conclusions}.